Git Cheatsheet

 Branch operations

-git switch main: switches branches without creating.
+- git switch main: Per-context the branch change.
+Switches branches without creating.

 Rewriting history